Introduction to Plenny Bar v3.0

 Carbohydrates

 Carbohydrates provide your body with glucose, the main source of energy for your body.
-A daily intake of around 130 grams is recommended (4,5).
-One Plenny Bar contains 38 grams of carbohydrates, which fits perfectly within this recommendation.
+A daily intake of around 130 grams is recommended [4,5].
+One Plenny Bar contains approximately 38 grams of carbohydrates, which fits perfectly within this recommendation.
 The main source of carbohydrates in Plenny Bars is oats.

 So what about sugar?
-Plenny Bars have an average of 4.8 grams of sugar per 100 grams.
-This is well below the recommended upper limit of 10 E% sugar (9) and close to being ‘low in sugar’.
+Plenny Bars have an average of 4,8 grams of sugar per 100 grams.
+This is well below the recommended upper limit of 10 E% sugar [9].
+The vanilla, chocolate, caramel sea salt and lemon pie bars are low in sugar.
+The fruity bars contain more sugar because of the natural sugars in the added fruit.

 Fibre